 The upper house is known as the Chamber of Senators (Cámara de Senadores).

 Senators serve six-year terms; all 128 members are elected at the same time as a presidential election takes place.

-Starting in 2018, they will be able to serve two terms.
+Starting with the 2018 election, they have been allowed to serve two terms.